cityjson/specs/docs/specs.rst

 Geometry Objects
 ----------------

-CityJSON defines the following 3D geometric primitives, ie all of them are embedded in 3D space and thus have coordinates *(x, y, z)* for their vertices.
+CityJSON defines the following 3D geometric primitives, ie all of them are embedded in 3D space (and therefore their vertices have *(x, y, z)* coordinates).
 The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is reused, ie a geometry does not store the locations of its vertices, but points to a vertex in a list (in the CityJSON member object ``"vertices"``).

 As is the case in CityGML, only linear and planar primitives are allowed (no curves or parametric surfaces for instance).